cloudflare/cloudflare-docs/content/terraform/tutorial/add-page-rules.md

 In the [Configure HTTPS settings](/terraform/tutorial/configure-https-settings/) tutorial, you configured zone settings that apply to all incoming requests for `example.com`.
 In this tutorial, you will add an exception to these settings using [Page Rules](/rules/page-rules/) (deprecated).

-Specifically, you will enable I'm Under Attack mode for a URL known to be expensive to render and cannot be cached: `https://www.example.com/expensive-db-call`.
+Specifically, you will increase the security level for a URL known to be expensive to render and cannot be cached: `https://www.example.com/expensive-db-call`.
 Additionally, you will add a redirect from the previous URL used to host this page.

 ## 1. Create a new branch and append the page rule